 Our facilities give students and faculty the opportunity to collaborate on a truly professional level of research.

-Doyle Hall is home to the most advanced psychology labs in the Austin area and is outfitted with the latest in biofeedback measurement, one-way observation rooms, and audiovisual technology.
+Equity Hall is home to the most advanced psychology labs in the Austin area and is outfitted with the latest in biofeedback measurement, one-way observation rooms, and audiovisual technology.
 State-of-the-art psychology computer labs and technology-rich classrooms allow students and faculty to collaborate on a number of exciting research initiatives.

 We offer two pathways for students who seek a career in education.
 With the current shortage of classroom teachers reaching a critical point, seeking a career path in as a certified teacher will guarantee employment, great benefits, savings for retirement, and a competitive salary.